 Tear off a small piece of cotton wool and feed it through the pen nib hole.
 With the cotton wool poking through the hole, push the ink cartridge back into the tip of the pen – this will help to secure the cotton wool.

 You may need to experiment with the amount of cotton wool you’re using, too much and you won’t be able to push the nib back in, too little and the pen nib won’t be covered and will break through the cotton wool.

 02. Reassemble the pen

 Reassemble the pen, screwing the top back on and then the bottom.
-It’s better to have the tip of the pen fully secure and leave a gap at the bottom, otherwise the cotton wool causes a bit of an obstruction.
+It’s better to have the tip of the pen fully secure and leave a gap at the bottom, otherwise the cotton wool will cause a bit of an obstruction.
 You can always trim the cartridge if it's poking out of the bottom and the pen won't screw back together.

 Shape the cotton wool nib with scissors, dampen the tip with a small amount of water (not too much), and start using your very own stylus.
 If it stops working at any point and the tip is dry, you can dampen it again to revive it.

-If you'd rather leave stylus making to the experts, see today's best deals below.
+Did this technique work for you?
+Share your homemade stylus creations with us via Twitter or Facebook.
+Or if you'd rather leave stylus making to the experts, see today's best deals below.

 - The best drawing tablet: Our pick of the best graphics tablets